 The ANOC is a notice you receive from your Part C or Part D insurance company in late September each year.
 This document provides a summary of any changes in the plan's costs and coverage that will take effect January 1 of the next year.
 If you're happy with your current Medicare plan, you don't need to do anything.
 But if you find that switching makes sense, there are periods available for you to do so.
 Annual Election Period (AEP) The AEP runs from October 15 to December 7 of each year, and your coverage would begin on January 1 of the following year.
-During the AEP, you can: - Change your Medicare Advantage plan (Part C) - Change your stand-alone prescription drug plan (Part D) - Add or drop prescription drug coverage - Return to Original Medicare (Part A and Part B) Medicare Advantage Open Enrollment Period (OEP) The Medicare Advantage OEP runs from January 1 to March 31 each year.
-The OEP allows individuals enrolled in a Medicare Advantage plan to make a one-time change to another Medicare Advantage plan or Original Medicare.
+During the AEP, you can: - Change your Medicare Advantage plan (Part C) - Change your standalone prescription drug plan (Part D) - Add or drop prescription drug coverage - Return to Original Medicare (Part A and Part B) Medicare Advantage Open Enrollment Period (OEP) The Medicare Advantage OEP runs from January 1 to March 31 each year.
+The OEP allows individuals enrolled in a Medicare Advantage plan to make a one-time change to another Medicare Advantage plan or revert back to Original Medicare.
+Keep in mind, if you switch back to Original Medicare, you will need to ensure you have creditable drug coverage or enroll in a standalone Part D prescription drug plan.
 Special Enrollment Period If you qualify for an SEP, not only does it allow you to enroll in Medicare for the first time, but SEPs also entitle you to switch between plans if you are already enrolled in Medicare.
 Please see the Special Enrollment Period section on page 11 for more information.

-OVERALL CONSIDERATIONS Whenever you're considering enrolling in or switching your Medicare coverage, there are a handful of factors to always keep in mind.

-Your Expected Utilization and Potential Costs When shopping for coverage, it can be tempting to focus on the monthly premiums.
+Overall considerations Whenever you're considering enrolling in or switching your Medicare coverage, there are a handful of factors to always keep in mind.
+Your expected utilization and potential costs When shopping for coverage, it can be tempting to focus on the monthly premiums.
 But, based on the specific care, benefits, and services you use and need, other costs like deductibles, copays, and coinsurance also play a role in the cost of your plan.
 Remember that unlike with Original Medicare (Part A and Part B), Medicare Advantage (Part C) and Medicare Supplement plans place an annual limit on your total out-of-pocket medical costs.

-Access to Care Provider and hospital networks may change over time, so it is important to determine whether your doctor and preferred hospital participates in the network of the plan you're considering, to keep your costs low.
+Access to care Provider and hospital networks may change over time, so it is important to determine whether your doctor and preferred hospital participates in the network of the plan you're considering, to keep your costs low.

+Check your medications

-Check Your Medications A formulary is essentially a list of covered drugs and the tiers and costs that they fall into.
+A formulary is essentially a list of covered drugs and the tiers and costs that they fall into.
 In some plans, doctors must order or use only drugs listed on the plan's formulary.
 If prescription drug coverage is important to you, consider whether all of your drugs are included in the plan's formulary.

+ବେବେ

+Importance of extras

-Importance of Extras If additional benefits and perks such as dental, vision, hearing, or fitness are important to you, you may consider a Medicare Advantage (Part C) plan.
+If additional benefits and perks such as dental, vision, hearing, or fitness are important to you, you may consider a Medicare Advantage (Part C) plan.
 These are just a few of the possible extras that may come with a Medicare Advantage plan, but the costs and level of coverage will vary by plan as well.